frontenddogma/web-development-glossary/manuscript/e.md

 : A concept from Google’s _Search Quality Evaluator Guidelines_ to help assess the quality of websites and apps.

 Express
 : A web application framework for Node.js.
 Express is designed for building web applications and APIs.
-It has been called the _de facto_ standard server framework for Node.js.
-Express was first released in 2010.&nbsp;[†](#w-express) ℹ︎&nbsp;[expressjs.com](https://expressjs.com/)
+It was first released in 2010.&nbsp;[†](#w-express) ℹ︎&nbsp;[expressjs.com](https://expressjs.com/)

 Extended Binary Coded Decimal Interchange Code
 : An 8-bit character encoding used mainly on IBM mainframe and IBM midrange computer operating systems.
 EBCDIC descended from the code used with punched cards and the corresponding six-bit binary-coded decimal code used with most of IBM’s computer peripherals of the late 1950s and early 1960s.&nbsp;[†](#w-ebcdic)